hakeemyusuff/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_basse16.c - This program  prints all the numbers of base 16 in lowercase, followed by a new line.

 9-print_comb.c - This program  prints all possible combinations of single-digit numbers.

+100-print_comb3.c - This program  prints all possible different combinations of two digits.